sofiazcoaga/conways-game-of-life/README.md

 - make installed

 # How to run
-This project contains a Makefile.
-From the root location run `make run` and it will compile the game and execute it.
+This project contains a Makefile that allows the user to build and run the game.
+The commands provided are:
+- `make run`: compiles the game and runs it.
+- `make build`: compiles the game
+- `make test`: executes the unit tests for the game logic.
+- `make clean`: deletes the target directory.
+Run any of them from the project's root.

 # How to play
 - The user runs the game and an empty screen that reads "Choose some squares and press ENTER to start" appears.